Eadgyth/Programming-Editor/docs/index.md

 IDEs exist but using them seemed very complicated to me.

-Therefore, a goal is that it is as simple as possible to set up the editor to try out code from within the editor and provide at the same time some flexibility to use it for a real coding project.
+Therefore, a goal is that it is as simple as possible to set up the editor to try out code from within it and provide at the same time some flexibility to use it for a real coding project.

 The github repository for the program also contains, well ... "releases" (a record of my